-Shooting Gone Girl in 6K meant Fox and David Fincher needed a storage system that could meet demanding requirements.
+Shooting Gone Girl in 6K meant Fox and David Fincher needed an enterprise storage system that could meet demanding requirements.
 Playback of a single stream of 6K DPX files requires 1.6 gigabytes/second, performance no traditional centralized storage system could meet.
 Additionally, they needed to be able to apply real-time transformations on reframes, as cropping and reimporting would slow down their aggressive workflow.

+The OpenDrives all-flash enterprise storage solution ensured smooth scrubbing and playback, faster exporting and transcoding, and reincorporated completed composites 200% faster than traditional render and replace workflows.
 In making Gone Girl, David Fincher and Fox pushed technologies and workflows to their limits.
-The OpenDrives Avalanche was the only storage solution that could deliver both the performance demands and ensure the creatives were provided the toolset they needed focus on their process.
+OpenDrives was the only storage solution that could deliver the performance demands and ensure that the creatives were provided the tools they needed to focus on their process.